f-klement/pokedex/README.md

-# Pokédex Project (React, Express, Bun & Postgres)
+# Pokédex Project (React, Vite, Express, Prisma, Bun & Postgres)

 This is a personal side project to build a full-stack Pokédex application.
 It serves as a practical exercise for combining a modern web stack: React (with Vite) on the frontend, and Express/Prisma on the backend, all powered by Bun and containerized with Docker.